-It is with great sadness that we wish to convey our most heartfelt condolences to the family of Taniguchi Sumiteru, to his colleagues Hibakusha in Nagasaki and to the everyone engaged in the anti-nuclear weapons movement.
+It is with great sadness that we wish to convey our most heartfelt condolences to the family of Taniguchi Sumiteru, to his colleagues Hibakusha in Nagasaki and to everyone engaged in the anti-nuclear weapons movement.

 As a survivor of the 1945 U.S. atomic bombing of Nagasaki, chairman of the Nagasaki Atomic Bomb Survivors Council in May and one of the chairpersons of the Japan Confederation of A- and H-Bomb Sufferers Organizations he pushed for elimination of nuclear weapons.